Last Updated: 28th August, 2022

 Elizaveta Sivak and Ivan Smirnov utilized open posts about kids made by 6,35,665 online users from Saint Petersburg on the most well known Russian social networking website VK.
 Regular topics for such posts included festivals of various accomplishments and critical occasions, love, warmth, and pride and reports on investing time with the youngsters.

 Their outcomes show gender imbalance: there are 20% a larger number of posts about sons than about girls via online networking media.
-Sons are all the more regularly referenced by both men and women.
+Sons are all the more regularly referenced by people of all genders.

 This distinction can’t be clarified by the sex ratio during childbirth alone (106 boys to 100 young ladies in Russia), subsequently demonstrating a gender preference in sharing data about youngsters.